-Thirteen percent were in competitive jobs.
-Another twenty-three percent were working in supported settings.
-Sixty-four percent of the former students were not employed.
+Fifteen percent were in competitive jobs.
+Another sixteen percent were working in supported settings.
+Sixty-nine percent of the former students were not employed.
 Part of this can be explained by the age of the former student.
 That is, it is not necessarily reasonable to expect school-age individuals to be working.
+Some of those students that were not working indicated that either they were training for a position or that they were actively looking for employment opportunities.
 Also, many of JRC's former students have developmental or physical disabilities that might limit their employability.
 All of these students entered JRC demonstrating behaviors that prevented them from maintaining any gainful employment, either competitive or supported.